 Beware of a credit card advertised as "low rate for first year".
 What are the penalties?
 When you are in debt after the first year, what will be the interest rate?

 Another catch is, "no annual fees".
 What other fees such as monthly charges or membership fees will you have to pay?

 If you are offered a credit limit increase on your card, do not accept automatically.
 Do you really need the extra credit?
 Can you afford additional repayments?
 Accepting such

 offers has started many people on the road to unmanageable debt.

 Limit yourself to one credit card only.
 Keep your monthly statements.
 Check if your balance is creeping up.
 If so, it is a danger signal.

 If you want the convenience of credit card payments but don't want debts, get a debit card instead.

 DO NOT use credit cards to pay other bills and debts

 Do you need HELP with sorting out your credit?

-to a financial counsellor, contact numbers can be found in our help
+If you are having trouble managing your credit card debts, talk to a financial counsellor, contact numbers can be found in our help